-Author(s): Richard I. Wilson; Heide Friedrich; Craig Stevens
+Author(s): Richard I Wilson; Heide Friedrich; Craig Stevens

-Keywords: Buoyancy; obstacle; sediment-laden flow; turbidity; visualization
+Keywords: Instability; obstacle; sediment-laden flow; unconfined; visualization

 Abstract: Experimental studies of confined turbidity currents interacting with obstacles have become popular over the last three decades; however, little work has sought to quantify the characteristics of unconfined turbidity currents interacting with obstacles.
 In the present study, unconfined turbidity currents colliding with a rectangular basal obstruction are investigated.
 With a focus on the initial theoretical slumping regime, flow characteristics are quantified and characterized.
 The currents varied with initial density and substrate roughness.
 Unobstructed currents propagated at a constant velocity, confirming previous theory that the current is within the slumping regime; however, a typical reverse ambient bore was not present.
 Froude and Reynolds numbers were shown to decrease over the obstacle by 43–54% and 17%, respectively.
 Deflected lateral propagation along the obstacle face was found to entrap ambient fluid and encourage mixing, providing a starting point for understanding the implications of lateral propagation along submerged pipelines and reservoir barriers.